Royal–Thomian rivalry: Basketball

 Since 2002, The annual Royal Thomian basketball encounter is played for the prestigious D.S Senanayake Trophy.
 Every year an old boys match is also played.
 S. Thomas' won the first match for the D.S Senanayake trophy.
 As of 2015, the tally stands as Royal having 5 wins and S. Thomas' with 8 wins.

 Since 2012 an U 15 match is also played.
 Royal College won the first U 15 match.
 As of 2015, the tally stands as Royal having 2 wins and S. Thomas' with 2 wins.

 Water Polo

 Begun in 1992, Dr. R.L.
 Hayman Trophy for Royal-Thomian Water Polo Matches has attracted a large following and are Asia's most attended Water Polo matches.
 Named after Dr R.L.
 Hayman (a former sub warden at S.Thomas' College) the water polo matches are held in two matches (Legs), initially played in both schools (at the Royal College pool in Colombo and at the S. Thomas' College pool in Mt.
-Lavinia) and now played in a neutral venue (Sugathadasa Swimming Pool) in the first and second week of October.
+Lavinia) and since 2007 played in a neutral venue (Sugathadasa Stadium Swimming Pool) in the first and second week of October.
 This is the third most popular Royal-Thomian event by attendance after Cricket and Rugby.

 Boxing

 The Senator Sir Cyril de Zoysa Shield of boxing is one of the most coveted boxing tournaments in the island.
-The shield was presented in memory of Sir Cyril de Zoysa former President of the Senate of Ceylon.
+The shield was presented in memory of Sir Cyril de Zoysa, the former president of the Senate of Ceylon.